 k) An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.

 Additional expectations of our Welding Engineering students are:

-For further details on the 1999 accreditation of the three MSE undergraduate degrees, and to review the accreditation document submitted to ABET, please contact our department at the address above.
+For further details on the 2011 accreditation of the MSE undergraduate degree, and to review the accreditation document submitted to ABET, please contact our department at the address above.

 Undergraduate Enrollment by Program and Enrollment Status for Autumn Semesters, Columbus Campus